AhmedMohamedAbdelaty/Codeforces-Discord-bot/README.md

 - **User Contest Standings**: Check the standing of a user in a specific contest.
 - **Health Check**: A simple HTTP server for health checks.

+## Redis Caching:

+API responses are cached using Redis to reduce redundant API calls, improving performance.

 ## How to Use
 1. **Invite the Bot**:
     - Click [here](https://discord.com/api/oauth2/authorize?client_id=1257793557838692473&permissions=0&scope=bot%20applications.commands) to invite the bot to your server.